ICAN - Privacy Practices

 to Our Organization

 The personal information collected from the visitors of our website, including their identity, remains confidential.
 We respect the law(s) on confidentiality applicable to this website (hosting country) and we will never pass on these data to any third party, unless required by law.
-Our website does not collect any cookies.
+Our website only collects cookies via Google Analytics.

 I. Specific ICAN Patient Privacy Practices pursuant to HIPAA.
 At ICAN, your privacy as a cancer patient is of the utmost importance to us, and protecting your personal information is a responsibility we take very seriously.
 ICAN will not share any information we receive from you with any third party without your express written permission.